 Shipper's Reservations – Shall have the meaning set forth in Section 2.1.

-Shipper's Variable Gas – Any Gas production attributable to Shipper's purchase of Gas from Devon Energy of Devon’s production from Reserve Commitment Area, provided however, Shipper’s Variable Gas shall only include Gas in excess of 20,000 MMBtu of Gas per Day during the Initial Term.
+Shipper's Variable Gas – Any Gas production attributable to Shipper's purchase of Gas from Devon Energy of Devon’s production, provided however, Shipper’s Variable Gas shall only include Gas in excess of 20,000 MMBtu of Gas per Day during the Initial Term.

 Standard Pressure – Fourteen and seventy-three hundredths pounds per square inch absolute (14.73 psia).

+Startup Term – Shall have the meaning set forth in Section 4.1

 Subject Leases – Shall have the meaning set forth in Section 2.1.

-System or Lost Creek's System – The Lost Creek Gas Gathering System which includes, but is not limited to, those facilities owned, installed or operated by Lost Creek necessary to provide the Gathering Services contemplated by this Agreement.
+System – The Gas Gathering System which includes, but is not limited to, those facilities owned, installed or operated by Lost Creek or other party necessary to provide the Gathering Services contemplated by this Agreement.

 Tender or Tendering – That volume of Shipper's Gas that is nominated and capable of being delivered by Shipper and confirmed by Shipper for receipt at Receipt Point(s) and redelivery at Delivery Point(s).